Loading...

 Red Light Cameras are watching drivers at 28 different intersections around Rochester.
 Originally, the city only planned for cameras to be at 22 intersections.
 Each ticket carries a fine of $50.
 They have issued about 53,000 tickets since October of 2010.
 After paying the Arizona company that installs and maintains the cameras, the net revenue recorded for the city was about $600,000 over that time.
 Double that for a full year and you have over $1M in revenue.

-Rocheseter plans to add an additional 22 intersections which should be an additional windfall of an additional $1M in cash for the City.
+Rochester plans to add an additional 22 intersections which should be an additional windfall of an additional $1M in cash for the City.
 The city of Rochester began operating cameras in October 2010.
 Drivers caught running a red light receive a $50 ticket in the mail.
-If the ticket is not paid, the fine jumps to $75 and eventually the car can be booted or towed.
-Ticket cars matched with drivers are mailed photos of their vehicle entering and in the intersection after the light had turned red and a link to a secure web site where they can view a video of the alleged infraction.
+If the ticket is not paid, the fine jumps to $75, and eventually the car can be booted or towed.
+Ticket cars matched with drivers are mailed photos of their vehicle entering and in the intersection after the light had turned red and a link to a secure website where they can view a video of the alleged infraction.

 Speed cameras are a great idea if you want to generate revenue.
 Lot’s of revenue.
 Millions if not hundreds of millions of dollars a year in revenue.
-When you realize that Chicago’s 191 red light camera locations generated over $69 million in 2010, a potential 300 speed camera locations could easily be the U.S.'s largest safety camera program.
+When you realize that Chicago’s 191 red light camera locations generated over $69 million in 2010, potential 300 speed-camera locations could easily be the U.S.'s largest safety camera program.

 Here is the PR video Chicago is using to promote the new program.